hunainkazmi/-Stock_app/README.md

 now we are in the assignment1
 we added the devise gem in that this is the deviseuser addition in that

+Add the bootstrap styling in the stock-tracker app